-Dig out those retro garms folks as the award-winning, free Vintage by the Sea festival returns to Morecambe in an exuberant celebration of 20th century design.
+Dig out those retro threads as the award-winning, free Vintage by the Sea Festival returns to Morecambe in an exuberant celebration of 20th-century design.
 Now in its 7th year, the extravaganza is created by Hemingway Design and creative producers Deco Publique.

-If all of this isn’t worth finding your tweed or putting on your matte red lipstick for, further ticketed events include the Midland’s fine Vintage Afternoon Tea.
-If more hedonistic pursuits are what you are after then snap up tickets for the Gatsby inspired Torch Club Ball and Vintage by the Sea After Party (with DJs including Morecambe’s famous designer son Wayne Hemingway, Beatphreak and MC Kwasi, Phil Austin and Lynsey Finch).
+If all of this isn’t worth finding your tweed or putting on your matte red lipstick for, further ticketed events include the Midland’s fine Vintage Afternoon Tea, in their Sun Terrace Restaurant, with stunning views over Morecambe Bay and the promenade.
+If more hedonistic pursuits are what you are after then snap up tickets for the Gatsby-inspired Torch Club Ball and Vintage by the Sea After Party, with DJ Dave Haslam and guests.

 Falling on the last weekend of the school holidays, Vintage by the Sea makes for an fun end-of-summer family, friends, romantic (or solo!) fling.

 Right, we’re off to hunt for a twin set and Wayfarer sunglasses.
 See you there.